Circle actions on oriented manifolds with 3 fixed points: Introduction

 for some positive integers $a$, $b$, and $c$. \end{theo}

 In Theorem \ref{t12}, the signs mean that first two fixed points have the same sign and the other has the opposite sign.
-For an action on $\mathbb{HP}^2$, see Example \ref{e214}.
+As noted earlier, Example \ref{e214} illustrates an action on $\mathbb{HP}^2$ with the fixed point data described above.

-The author would like to mention that in \cite{Ku}, Kustarev obtained a result similar to Theorem \ref{t12}.
-The result of the paper says that two types of fixed point data occur for an 8-dimensional compact oriented $S^1$-manifold with 3 fixed points.
-On the other hand, as one sees from Theorem \ref{t12} and Example \ref{e214}, just one type of fixed point data occurs, and the two types of fixed point data in \cite{Ku} are in fact equivalent.
+In \cite{Ku}, Kustarev obtained a result similar to Theorem \ref{t12}.
+The result of the paper says that two types of fixed point data occur for an 8-dimensional compact oriented $S^1$-manifold with 3 fixed points; in \cite{Ku} it is also assumed that each isotropy submanifold is orientable.
+On the other hand, as one sees from Theorem \ref{t12} and Example \ref{e214}, only one type of fixed point data occurs, and the two types of fixed point data in \cite{Ku} are in fact equivalent.
 Our proof is simple; see our proof in Section \ref{s5}.

-We review classification results for circle actions on other types of manifolds and relations between the dimension of a manifold and the number of fixed points.
-These would somehow support Conjecture \ref{c11}.

-First, we discuss unitary manifolds.
-Suppose that the circle group acts on a compact unitary manifold $M$ with $k$ fixed points, $0 < k < \infty$.
-If $k=1$, $M$ is the fixed point.
-Suppose $k=2$.
-Then $S^{2n}$ admits an action with 2 fixed points; hence when $k=2$, examples exist in all even dimensions.
-Now, assume furthermore that $M$ does not bound a unitary manifold equivariantly.
-In this case, Kosniowski proved that either $M$ is the 2-sphere or $\dim M=6$ and the weights at the fixed points agree with those of an action on $S^6$ \cite{K2}; also see \cite{K1} for complex manifolds.
-Musin reproved this in \cite{M2}.
-Based on this result, Kosniowski conjectured that for a compact unitary $S^1$-manifold with $k$ fixed points, $0 < k < \infty$, if $M$ does not bound a unitary manifold equivariantly, then $\dim M<4k$ \cite{K2}.
-Beyond the case of 2 fixed points, this conjecture remains open in its full generality.

-Second, we discuss almost complex manifolds.
-Consider an $S^1$-action on a compact almost complex manifold $M$ with $k$ fixed points, $0 < k < \infty$.
-In this case, $M$ does not bound a unitary manifold equivariantly.
-Again, if $k=1$, $M$ is the fixed point itself.
-If $k=2$, by the above either $M$ is the 2-sphere or $\dim M=6$.
-Moreover, if $k=3$, the dimension of $M$ must be 4 and the weights at the fixed points agree with those of a standard linear action on $\mathbb{CP}^2$ \cite{J2} (also see \cite{J1}).
-Therefore, for almost complex manifolds, the Kosniowski's conjecture holds for $k \leq 3$, or it holds in dimensions up to 14.
+We discuss recent results on circle actions on orientable manifolds with 3 fixed points.
+In \cite{W}, Wiemeler showed that if the circle group acts on a closed orientable manifold with 3 fixed points, then the dimension of the manifold is of the form $4 \cdot 2^a$ or $8 \cdot (2^a+2^b)$ with $a, b \geq 0$ and $a \neq b$.
+For this, Wiemeler utilizes the equivariant cohomology, the Hirzebruch signature theorem, and the Pontryagin classes and numbers, and formulates some arguments on the signature and the Pontryagin classes in \cite{FS, S} for rational projective planes.
+In \cite{DW}, Dong and Wang improved this result by showing that if the circle group acts on a closed orientable manifold $M$ with 3 fixed points, then $\dim M \in \{4, 8, 16\}$.